We offer the following services

 The suitability for a video consultation is decided on a case by case basis and is sometimes condition specific.
 Therefore, if you are interested, please call us to discuss this and the cost further.

-As we age our skin naturally becomes drier and we can lose the protective fatty padding we should all have.
+As we age our skin naturally becomes drier and we can lose the protective fatty padding we all should have.
 Heels can become dry and cracked and difficult to manage.
 Let us help!

 For patients who are elderly, have back problems, can’t reach their feet, have had a hip replacement, play sports or dance, wear tight shoes or for anyone simply wanting professional help to keep their toe nails in the best shape possible.